A new class of Z-graded Lie conformal algebras of infinite rank: Introduction

+As an algebraic language describing the singular of the operator product expansion and a basic tool for the construction of free field realization of infinite dimensional Lie (super)algebras in conformal field theory, the notions of conformal algebras and conformal modules were initially introduced by Kac \cite{K3} in 1996.
+Since then, the structure theory, representation theory and cohomology theory of finite (i.e., finitely generated as $\C[\partial]$-modules) Lie conformal algebras had been well developed (cf. \cite{BKV, CK,CKW,DK}), and finite simple Lie conformal superalgebras were classified in \cite{FK} and their representation theories were studied in \cite{BKL1,BKL2,KO}.
+It is natural and necessary to study the theory of infinite Lie conformal algebras.
+But this is definitely more challenging than that for finite case.

+Important ingredients of infinite Lie conformal algebras are $\Z$-graded of infinite rank.
+One well-known way of constructing of these Lie conformal algebras is to consider loop algebras of Lie algebras (cf. \cite{CHSX, DH,FSW,WCY}).
+In this paper we construct a new class of $\Z$-graded Lie conformal algebras of infinite rank, which contains the loop Virasoro Lie conformal algebra \cite{WCY} and the Block type Lie conformal algebra \cite{GXY}.
+Namely, we associate a pair of complex numbers $(a,c)$ with a Lie conformal algebra $\CW(a,c)$ which has a $\C[\partial]$-basis $\{L_{i}\,|\,{i}\in\Z\}$ satisfying the following $\lambda$-brackets: And this Lie conformal algebra can also be constructed by considering the Lie algebra $\W\!(a,c)$ (see Section 2).
+One motivation of the present paper is to construct new Lie conformal algebras, and another one is to unify some known Lie conformal algebras into a class and study this class in a uniform way.

+In the present paper, the structure, representation and cohomology theories of $\CW(a,c)$ are investigated.
+More precisely, we show that conformal derivations of $\CW(a,c)$ are inner except for the case $a^{-1}c\in\Z$, under which case the outer conformal derivation space is one-dimensional, and determine over which algebra there exist nontrivial conformal modules of rank one and give all nontrivial (irreducible) modules of such kind.
+Finally, we compute one-dimensional central extensions of $\CW(a,c)$ and determine all such extensions.
+In particular, some of the results in \cite{GXY,WCY} are recovered here.

-This paper is organized as follows.
-In Section $2$, some basic definitions of Lie conformal algebras are recalled.
-In Section $3$, we construct a new class of infinite rank $\Z$-graded Lie conformal algebra, denoted by $CW(a,c)$.
-Section $4$ is devoted to the associated Lie algebra of $CW(a,c)$.
-In Section $5$, we determine the conformal derivations of $CW(a,c)$.
-Finally, we classify rank one conformal modules.
+The following is the organization of this paper.
+In Section $2$, some basic definitions of Lie conformal algebras are reviewed.
+Moreover, we construct a new class of $\Z$-graded Lie conformal algebras of infinite rank, denoted by $\CW(a,c)$.
+In Section $3$, we determine the conformal derivations of $\CW(a,c)$.
+Section 4 is devoted to giving a classification of nontrivial (irreducible) conformal modules of rank one.
+Finally, we give all one-dimensional central extensions of $\CW(a,c)$ in Section 5.

-Throughout the paper, we denote by $\C,\,\C^*,\, \Z$ the sets of complex numbers, nonzero complex numbers, integers respectively.
+Throughout the paper, we denote by $\C,\,\C^*,\, \Z$ the sets of all complex numbers, nonzero complex numbers, integers, respectively, and all vector spaces, tensor products are considered over $\C$ and all linear maps are $\C$-linear.